NICOLASQUINONES12/FEM-Plate-CST-Plane-Stress-MATLAB/.ipynb_checkpoints/README-checkpoint.md

 - `figure3_deformed_nodes_example.JPG`: An example image of the deformed mesh nodes.

 ## Reproducibility

-- Clone this repository.
+To reproduce the results of this project, follow these steps:

+1. Clone this repository: Use Git to get a local copy of all the project files.
-- Open the MATLAB script or notebook.
+2. Open the MATLAB script or notebook: Open fem_cst.m directly in MATLAB or fem_cst.ipynb in a Jupyter environment with a MATLAB kernel.
-- Run all cells and compare results with the included images.
--
+3. Run all cells: Execute the entire script or notebook sequentially.
+4. Compare results: The generated output (figures, values) should match the reference images included in the repository.

 ## Author
 Developed by Nicolas Quiñones